Franz Doppler

-Albert Franz Doppler (16 October 1821 – 27 July 1883), was a flute virtuoso and a composer best known for his flute music.
+Albert Franz Doppler (16 October 1821 – 27 July 1883) was a flute virtuoso and a composer best known for his flute music.
 He also wrote one German and several Hungarian operas for Budapest, all produced with great success.
 His ballet music was popular during his lifetime.

 Life

 Doppler was born in Lemberg (Austrian Empire), now Lviv, Ukraine.
 From 1828 to 1831, he received flute lessons from his father, Joseph Doppler, who was an oboist, and made his debut as a flautist at the age of 13.
 He formed a flute duo with his brother Karl, four years younger, who mainly wrote songs and incidental music, and as a duo they caused quite a sensation throughout Europe.
 They toured and both became members of the orchestra of the German Theatre, Budapest, in 1838 and both moved to the Hungarian National Theatre in 1841.
 There, five of Franz's operas were staged with success.
 Franz and Karl continued to make regular tours of Europe and helped found the Hungarian Philharmonic Orchestra in 1853.
-At the age of 18 Franz was the first flautist at the opera in Budapest, and he went on to be the first flautist and stand-in conductor, and eventually chief conductor, of the Vienna Court Opera, as well as acquiring a position of Professor of Flute at the Vienna Conservatoire from 1864 until 1867.
-He died in Baden bei Wien, Austria.
+At the age of 18 Franz was the first flautist at the opera in Budapest, and he went on to be the first flautist and stand-in conductor and eventually chief conductor, of the Vienna Court Opera, as well as acquiring a position of Professor of Flute in the Vienna Conservatoire from 1864 until 1867.
+He died at Baden bei Wien, Austria.

 Doppler composed chiefly for the flute, as well as opera (a style that is prominent even in his showpieces for flute), composing many pieces including concertos, showpieces, and many flute duets, to be played by himself and his brother Karl.
 His music contains aspects of Russian and Hungarian music.
 His operas included Judith (his only German opera), and a Russian work entitled Benyovsky.
 He wrote seven operas and fifteen ballets in total (which were quite popular in their time) and was a brilliant orchestrator.